Kmogg/hello-world/README.md

 # hello-world

+Alloooooo

 I study Accounting and Finance at Hallam with an interest in understanding and learning basic code.
-I'm currently eating nuggets while setting up my account :)
+I'm currently eating nuggets while setting up my account, living the dream